Hair loss in dogs: symptoms, causes and treatment

 2. Parasites

-Ticks, mites, fleas, lice, ticks and worms are all parasites that can cause dog hair loss.
+Ticks (in their larval form), mites, fleas, lice and worms are all parasites that can result in intense itching, resulting in dog hair loss.
 They all cause discomfort for your dog and if not treated, can cause your dog to lose hair.
 If you think your dog has any of these parasites, consult your vet to find the right treatment.

 Ticks